uccser/cs-field-guide/text/en/chapters/computer-vision.md

 {image filename="placehold.it.500x400.png" caption="The responsiveness of the human retina within the visible light spectrum."}

 From this graph we can see that the 3 types of cone cells are reactive to different wavelengths of light where each type of cone cell corresponds to a peaks in the graph.
 We can see that these cones cells could be referred to the red cone cell, green cone cell, and blue cone cell due to their responsiveness at particular wavelengths.
-It is through the combined response of these cone cells that you can see colour.
+It is through the combined response of these cone cells that it is possible to see colour.

-Either side of the visible spectrum lies the ultraviolet spectrum at smaller wavelengths and infra-red spectrum at bigger wavelength, although these are not the only spectrums of light.
-What is really interesting is that other animals such as birds have cones for other spectrums of light such as ultraviolet as something as innocuous as a flower may look completely different to them.
+Either side of the visible spectrum lies the ultraviolet spectrum at smaller wavelengths and infra-red spectrum at bigger wavelengths, although these are not the only spectra of light.
+What is really interesting is that other animals such as birds have cones for other spectra of light such as ultraviolet where something as innocuous as a flower may look completely different to them.

 {image filename="placehold.it.500x400.png" caption="On the left a flower in visible light, while on the right the same flower in ultraviolet light."}